ruslankimD/FastAPI/README.md

 train.py — This file is used to train models on the diabetes dataset.</h3>

 <h1>Train file</h1>

-<h3>The train file divided into several points
+<h3>The train file divided into several points:

 Loading data:
 Data is loaded using pd.read_csv() (e.g. from diabetes_prediction_dataset.csv).